KristofferStrube/Blog/README.md

 # Blog
-A repository for the resources for the blog kristoffer-strube.dk
+A repository for the resources for the blog https://kristoffer-strube.dk